kimberlyyip/cs257/webapp/readme.txt

 Users are unable to sort the data by two different types i.e categories and age can not currently be searched at the same time.
 We dropped the idea of having a user with username and password due to time constraints.
 Since the data set is so large users are able to sort by alphabet to access all the data.
+Note to see the review once a user has posted the page needs to be reloaded!